zchyde/brooklinebooksmith.com/_drafts/g.md

 For a truly relaxing read you might pick up Claire Louise-Bennett's&nbsp; [Pond](http://www.brooklinebooksmith-shop.com/book/9780399575891)

-This series of short stories quietly reflects on the everyday goings on of a small coastal Irish town.&nbsp; Bennett shines her literary light on seemingly ordinary things and the result is a pleasant meditation on solitude.&nbsp; *Pond*is a collection of musings – the conscious thoughts of an unnamed character.&nbsp; Each minute observance is an honest depiction of life in a secluded coastal Irish town.
+This series of short stories quietly reflects on the everyday.&nbsp; Bennett shines her literary light on seemingly ordinary things and the result is a pleasant meditation on solitude.&nbsp; *Pond*is a collection of musings – the conscious thoughts of an unnamed character.&nbsp; Each minute observance is an honest depiction of life in a secluded coastal Irish town.

 <br>"In solitude you don’t need to make an impression on the world, so the world has some opportunity to make an impression on you" – Cliare Louise-Bennett for the [Irish Times](http://www.irishtimes.com/culture/books/claire-louise-bennett-on-writing-pond-1.2226535\)